 Primary care networks – also called General Practice at scale – are central to the government’s project of opening up the NHS to the global corporatocracy of health insurance, life sciences, digital technology and health management companies.

 A key sector of what Soshana Zuboff calls Surveillance Capitalism

 This is evident from following the money.
 Integrated Primary Care Networks depend on the disruptive use of digital technology, to:

 - deliver remote care to patients and to monitor their self-care and self management,

 - capture the actual costs of each patient – as in an insurance-based healthcare system, and

 - identify the outcomes of treatment, as the basis for payment to the Primary Care Network.

 Together with the wider Integrated Care Systems, they also depend on other categories (or Lots) of “health services support”.
 Here’s the list:

-This list is in NHS England’s new Health Services Support Framework, which identifies approved suppliers that NHS commissioners and providers can hire to tell them how change to the way they work in order to fit the global corporate model of healthcare.
+This list is in NHS England’s new Health Systems Support Framework, which identifies approved suppliers that NHS commissioners and providers can hire to tell them how change to the way they work in order to fit the global corporate model of healthcare.

 Privatisation of NHS commissioning